 The action climaxes during a costume ball attended by a phalanx of blood-suckers.

-This feature shows some visual flair but it is not one of Polanski’s strongest films, such as The Tenant and Chinatown.
+This feature shows some visual flair but it is not one of Polanski’s strongest films.
+It would be his next movie, Rosemary’s Baby, in 1968, that would estabish him as a major Hollywood-based international director.

 End Note